Kalzak/kalzak.github.io/_posts/2022-12-06-The-Smallest-Hack-Of-2022.markdown

 ## What happened?

 On May 27, 2022 an attacker managed to steal WBNB out of a Pancake pair between LegendCoin (LDC) and WBNB using funds from a flashloan.
+The pair didn't have much value on it, having `~0.66` BNB and `~20738` LDC.
 They borrowed WBNB using a flashloan and swapped the WBNB for a large amount of LDC.
 They would then send that LDC _back_ to the same pair again and `skim` it to a _different_ LDC pair, this time being a LDC and BSCUSD pair.
 Once this was done they managed to get fantastic pricing when exchanging LDC for WBNB in the initial pair.
 How did this work?

 ## How did this happen?